haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 They are 70+ and total computer noobs.
 In other words - to OS needs to be parent-proof :smiling_imp:

 ### 2.1 rolling release - install once, upgrade forever
-Every OS has its lifetime and after Windows XP reached the end of its live I installed [Elementary] on their PC as they didn't want to pay for a copy of Windows 7/8/10...
+Every OS has its lifetime and after Windows XP reached the end of its live I installed [Elementary] on my parents PC as they didn't want to pay for a copy of Windows 7/8/10...
 Now after approx 4 years it's time to install a new version of Elementary.
 Unfortunately it's not possible to do an in-line upgrade.
 Fresh install... time consuming and I need to ensure that every Icon / File / Link is available in the new OS.
 In Solus you will not face this issue as it is a rolling-release Operating System.